 The BGE Smart Energy Savers Program® offers a variety of energy efficiency programs and incentives that can help schools cut costs.
-Incentives are available for such things as retrofitting classroom and office lighting, adding occupancy sensors, installing new HVAC equipment and retrocommissioning existing systems, and upgrading kitchen and refrigeration equipment in cafeterias.
+Incentives are available for such things as retrofitting classroom and office lighting, adding occupancy sensors, installing new HVAC equipment and performing building tune-up services, and upgrading kitchen and refrigeration equipment in cafeterias.

 You can find incentives for these improvements and more through the programs listed below.

 Maryland Clean Energy Capital Program (MCEC) offers funding for energy efficiency projects for nonprofits such as universities, hospitals and schools in Maryland.
 Learn more.

 See how we’re helping other school facilities save energy and money.